gamelab/WebGL-Particles-Plugin/README.md

 ### 1.2.0
 * Upgrade to KiwiJS v1.2.0
+* Add `setColor` and `getColor` methods, allowing you to use Kiwi.Utils.Color style color values.
 * Add `clock` property to drive particle animation based on in-game rather than game-independent time
+* Config parser is stricter with numbers expressed as strings.
+It can find and correct most of these errors.
+This is not an issue in many browsers, but it has caused problems in CocoonJS.

 ### 1.1.2
 * Fixed anchor point set to non-zero values, causing particles to appear offset from the emitter.